VTXRyder1300C/EJS_Challenge/README.md

 -node app.js

+-Using a web browser, naviagate to localhost:3000

--use route /compose to add a blog
+-use route /compose to add a blog (localhost:3000/compose)